jvc26/dotfiles/README.md

 These are managed using vundle.
 Vundle docs can be found [here](https://github.com/gmarik/vundle).
 Essentially vim plugins are added to the
 .vimrc and then installed using :BundleInstall.
 The Rake install script will run BundleInstall as part of its first run process.

+## Acknowledgements

+Thanks to @Holman for his great [dotfiles](https://github.com/holman/dotfiles) which has offered two rounds of upgrades to the installation script.
+Also a note to @gmarik for the great [vundle](https://github.com/gmarik/vundle).

+## License

+Licensed under the MIT License.